Mended futures for every family.

 Life is messy and we are here to help you through the challenging times.
 No one is turned away due to the inability to pay.

-Rachel is a Graduate Student enrolled at Liberty University.
-Rachel is pursuing her degree in Clinical Mental Health Counseling with an expected graduation date of May 2025.
-Rachel primarily works with children, adolescents, adults, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Generalized Anxiety Disorder, Eating Disorders, and Major Depressive Disorder.
+Rachel primarily works with children, adolescents, adults, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Generalized Anxiety Disorder, Eating Disorders, Trauma-Related Disorders, and Major Depressive Disorder.

-In Rachel’s spare time she enjoys hosting friends in her home to foster community, going for walks, listening to music, and journaling.
+In Rachel’s spare time, she enjoys hosting friends in her home to foster community, going for walks, reading, and journaling.

 Contact us about scheduling a session with Rachel.